-The purpose of this overview is to raise awareness about some considerations for a routine playground supervision program; it is not to be considered as an all-inclusive list.
-Do not rely upon this overview in lieu of the normal safety inspections that might otherwise be conducted.
-Please refer to the manufacturer specifications and warnings, which were supplied with the equipment, and continue with normal inspections.
-Please do not construe our failure to either itemize any particular supervisory activity or list any particular condition as a statement that these activities are unneeded or that these conditions do not require attention.
+The purpose of this overview resource is to raise awareness about some considerations for a routine playground supervision program; it is not to be considered as an all inclusive guide.
+Please refer to the manufacturer specifications and warnings, which are supplied with the playground equipment, and continue with normal inspections.
+Please do not construe our failure to either itemize any particular maintenance activity or list any particular condition as a statement that these activities are unneeded or that these conditions do not require attention.
 PlayCore and its divisions volunteer these comments in the interest of safety while advising of the restricted context in which they are given.